Making sense of the EU

 Martin has been with EUobserver since its inception.
-He is the creator behind EUobserver's website and backend systems.
+He is the creator of EUobserver's website and backend systems.
 He is based in Denmark and has a master's degree in software development from the IT University in Copenhagen.

 EUobserver is a not-for-profit organisation established as an ASBL under Belgian law.
 Our board consists of: